Dr. Jenine Abboushi is an assistant professor of cultural studies and comparative literature.

-Her research interests focus on 19th to 21th-century American, English, Arabic, French and Francophone literature and cultures; colonial and postcolonial studies; literary and cultural theory; gender studies; Islamism; culture and globalization; film and new media.
+Her research interests focus on 19th century to 21th century American, English, Arabic, French and Francophone literature and cultures; colonial and postcolonial studies; literary and cultural theory, gender studies, Islamism, culture and globalization, and film and new media.

 Her doctoral studies in comparative literature at Harvard focused on 19th and 20th-century American, French and Arabic literature and cultures.
 She wrote a comparative study of cultural imperialism, showing how central concepts of the aesthetic developed in dialogue with perceptions of non-Western aesthetic forms, ideologies and social practices.

 Prior to LAU, she taught in the departments of comparative literature and Middle Eastern studies at New York University.
-Following a fullbright year, she moved to Morocco to work on creative writing projects, and to conduct research, funded by a MacArthur Foundation grant, on Islamism, gender, and new media.
+Following a Fulbright year, she moved to Morocco to work on creative writing projects, and to conduct research, funded by a MacArthur Foundation grant, on Islamism, gender and new media.

 - “American Expansion UnManifest: Emerson’s ‘Inquest’ and Cultural Regeneration,” American Literature, March 2001: 47-83.